Is Tijuana worth visiting?

 4. Don’t accept food and drinks from strangers

-One of the best rules for avoiding trouble is to never accept food or drinks from strangers, whether it’s at a party, bar, or restaurant.
+One of the top rules for avoiding trouble is to never accept food or drinks from strangers, whether it’s at a party, bar, or restaurant.
+While not everyone who offers you a drink has bad intentions, you don’t want to take any chances on a person you just met.

 5. Don’t leave your food unattended